Main index | Section 1 | 日本語 | Options |

 false_string.

-Since the variable name is used as the expression, amp;:amp;? must be the
+Since the variable name is used as the expression,

-first modifier after the variable name itself - which will, of course,
+amp;:amp;? must be the first modifier after the variable name

-usually contain variable expansions.
+which, of course, usually contains variable expansions.

 A common error is trying to use expressions like

-${NUMBERS:M42:?match:no} which actually tests defined(NUMBERS), to determine is any words match "42" you need to use something like: ${"${NUMBERS:M42}" != amp;"amp;":?match:no}.
+${NUMBERS:M42:?match:no} which actually tests defined(NUMBERS).
+To determine if any words match "42", you need to use something like: ${"${NUMBERS:M42}" != amp;"amp;":?match:no}.

 | |

-:old_string=new_string | |
+:old_string =new_string | |

 This is the